Mikey's Muppet Memorabilia Museum

 Elmo on water skis by Applause

-The way things are now, both of the Shell sets have eight figures and feature all the same characters.
-So if this Elmo figure was included in the 2nd set it would be a ninth misfit figure, which is why I'm not certain that Elmo belongs as part of the set.
-The figures in the 2nd Shell series were not marked with a date on the bottom, and the above figure of Elmo is not marked with a date so it seems to match with the shell series.
-Whereas, the figures in the beach set shown directly below are each marked "93".
-Also the style of sculpting for Elmo in the set below is quite different than the water skis Elmo figure, so I suspect that the above figure was made in the late 80's around the same time that the 2nd Shell set was made.
+All the figures in the 2nd Shell series were marked "Muppets Inc" without a date on the bottom, and the above figure of Elmo is marked the same way so it does match with the Shell series in that way as well.
+Whereas, the figures in the beach set shown directly below are each marked "93 JHP".
+Also the style of sculpting for Elmo in the set below is quite different than the water skis Elmo figure, so it's clear that the above figure was made in the late 80's around the same time that the 2nd Shell set was made.

 1993 Beach Series